mavillez/Oblivion/docs/source/quick_start.rst

   sbatch <script_name.sh>.

-A script example for runs with OpneMPI:
+A script example for runs with OpneMPI compiled with GCC:

 .. code-block:: console